 Cassandra Smith is a poet and visual artist, currently living in Denver, Colorado.
 She received an MFA in Poetics from Mills College, while also studying Book Art.
 She has exhibited her book and photography installations in Oakland, San Francisco, Sacramento, Portland, Chicago, and Memphis.
 Her book, u&i, was released with Omnidawn in 2015.
 Various writings and poetry have appeared in The Offending Adam, comma, poetry, Saginaw, Joyland, The Medium via The Volta, Pilgrimage, Glitterpony, With+Stand, and others.
 She has worked with Omnidawn since the spring of 2007.
 She has her own design business, Molo Projects, LLC.

-Sharon Zetter of CBB Designs, poetry editor, book designer, and development officer
+Sharon Zetter of CBB Designs, book designer

 Sharon Zetter is a writer, artist, and designer living in Santa Fe, New Mexico.
 With the poet LM Rivera, she co-edits Called Back Books.